The Road to Guantánamo: Release

-Reception

-The film received generally positive reviews; it garnered an 86% positive rating at Rotten Tomatoes, with the website's critics consensus calling the film a "gut-wrenching and riveting docu-drama that serves as a stinging indictment of U.S. military justice in an era of ever-increasing scrutiny."
-Michael Winterbottom won the Silver Bear for Best Director at the 56th Berlin International Film Festival.

-Commentators have criticised Winterbottom for not questioning the decision of the Tipton Three to enter Afghanistan in the first place; a review in The Times (which gave the film 3 out of 5 stars) refers to this perceived lapse as:

-an insane lack of cool perspective...The sheer stupidity of these Brits mocks the sincerity of the film.
-Winterbottom refuses to ask the bleeding obvious.
-His unquestioning faith in his 'cast' is bewildering.

-The portrayal of human rights abuses at Guantanamo Bay highlighted widespread criticism of the prison and detention already made by activist organisations and politicians.
-Amnesty International had referred to the prison as "the gulag of our times".
-World leaders have criticised the US for maintaining the prison; German Chancellor Angela Merkel said, "An institution like Guantánamo in its present form cannot and must not exist in the long term".

-Actors detained
+Detaining of actors

 Four of the actors in the film were detained for about an hour by police at London Luton Airport after returning from the film's premiere in Berlin.
 Riz Ahmed stated that during questioning, police asked him whether he had become an actor to further the Muslim struggle, questioned him on his views of the Iraq War, verbally abused him, and denied access to his phone.
 One of the interrogators tried to recruit him as an informant.

 A spokesperson for Bedfordshire Police stated that none of the men were arrested, but the Terrorism Act allows the police to "stop and examine people if something happens that might be suspicious."
 She did not clarify what the actors had done to arouse suspicion.

+Reception

+The film received generally positive reviews.
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 28 critics, indicating "generally favorable" reviews.
+Michael Winterbottom won the Silver Bear for Best Director at the 56th Berlin International Film Festival.

+Some commentators criticised Winterbottom for not questioning the decision of the Tipton Three to enter Afghanistan in the first place; a review in The Times (which gave the film 3 out of 5 stars) refers to this perceived lapse as "an insane lack of cool perspective...The sheer stupidity of these Brits mocks the sincerity of the film.
+Winterbottom refuses to ask the bleeding obvious.
+His unquestioning faith in his 'cast' is bewildering."